-The streams and rivers of the Waikato region are home to 22 types of native fish, as well as freshwater crayfish (koura), shrimps, and invertebrates.
-Our aquatic plants and animals are under threat from habitat loss and introduced pests.
+The streams and rivers of the Waikato region are home to 22 types of native fish, as well as freshwater crayfish (koura) and shrimps.

 There are 14 species of introduced fish found in the Waikato region.
 Some, such as the sailfin molly and guppy, are originally from the tropics and can only survive in areas of geothermally heated water.